SIBarcodeNetwork/ReadtheDocsMaster/Docs/sequence_qc_v2.rst

 Sometimes it is not apparent that an edit is necessary for a protein coding sequence until the sequence has been translated (see below section).

-If Geneious Prime calls the consensus sequence correctly, **NO changes** should be made to base calls in individual traces within the assembly.
+If Geneious Prime calls the consensus sequence correctly, **NO changes** should be made to base calls in individual traces within the contig.

-To manually edit an assembly, click the "Allow Editing" button in the toolbar of the "Contig View" tab (seen in above images) and proceed with the edit.
+To manually edit an contig, click the "Allow Editing" button in the toolbar of the "Contig View" tab (seen in above images) and proceed with the edit.

 .. figure:: /images/manual_edit_dragtrim.png
   :align: center

 Trimmed portions of traces can also be further edited manually by clicking on and dragging the pink bar indicating the trim annotation.

-**Do not forget to save all edits.** This will be automatically prompted when clicking outside of the assembly document.
+**Do not forget to save all edits.** This will be automatically prompted when clicking outside of the assembled contig document.
 Alternatively, click "Save" in the upper right corner of the "Contig View" tab toolbar.

 .. figure:: /images/assembly_save_changes.png
   :align: center